bnhoang2k/CSCI564/Midterm/Cache.md

 - Write-back caches only update the copy in the cache.
 When a block is about to be replaced, it is copied back to memory.
 Fewer writes down the hierarchy and less bandwidth (meaning more things can be done).
 However, write-backs are required on eviction.

-Both strategies can use a write buffer to allow the cache to procceed as soon as the data re placed in the buffer rather than wait for full latency to write the data in memory.
+Both strategies can use a write buffer to allow the cache to proceed as soon as the data replaced in the buffer rather than wait for full latency to write the data in memory.

 One measure of the benefits of different cache organizations is the *miss rate*. *Miss rate* is simply the fraction of cache accesses that result in a miss divided by the number of accesses.
 Cache misses are the accesses that result in a miss, and cache hits are the accesses that result in a hit. **To explain more simply, cache misses occur when the processor goes to look for data in the cache and doesn't find it there.**